rosberry/swift-style-guide/README.md

 ### Closure Naming

 Use `success` and `failure` names for closures in functions contains two closures for success and failure cases.
 Use `completion` closure name for once called closure.
-Use `handler` closure ame in other cases.
+Use `handler` closure name in other cases.

 **Preferred:**
 ```swift